-Message from the Board of Directors i,
+Message from the Boards of Directors i

-The Board of Directors ii
+The Boards of Directors ii

 Financial Highlight iii

+Business Policy and Overview

 Business Policy and Overview 1

-Business Policy and Overview 1

-Change and Major Development in Past 3 Years 3
+■ Change and Major Development in Past 3 Years 3

-Shareholding Structure of the Company and Its Subsidiaries 5
+Shareholding Structure of the Company and its subsidiaries 5

+Nature of Business

 Nature of Business 7

-■ Nature of Business 7

 Marketing and Competition 18

 Risk Factors 22

 Legal Disputes 29

 General Information and Other Significant Information 31

 Securities Information and Shareholders 33

-Management 34
+Management

 Organization Chart 34

-Director and Management Structure 35
+■ Director and Management Structure 35

 Corporate Governance 43

 Corporate Social Responsibilities 62

 Report of Shareholding of the Directors and Executives 64

 Report of the Nomination and Remuneration Committee 65

 Report of the Risk Management Committee 66

 Internal Control and Risk Management 67

 Related Party Transactions 70

 Report of the Audit Committee 73

-Report of the Board of Directors' Responsibilities for Financial Statements 75
+Report of the Boards of Directors' Responsibilities for Financial Statements 75

-Financial Position and Operating Results 76
+Financial Position and Operating Result 76

-Independent Auditor's Report 95
+Independent Auditor's Report 97

-Financial Statements 99
+Financial Statements 101

-Notes to Financial Statements 108
+Notes to Financial Statements 110

-Details of Directors and Executives 150
+Details of Directors and Executives 154

-Message from the Board of Directors
+Message from the Boards of Directors

-In 2016, the company encountered with unfavorable business environment which caused the impact on business operations, especially fluctuations in the global economy including the China-ASEAN economic deflection that were affected on Thailand's economy as well.
-The construction of private sector's investment, the delay of bidding in construction project of both sector (public and private), drought, price fluctuations of oil and construction materials, political issues, and intense competition in the market that will be directly affected to construction industrial.
+In 2017, was another year for Thailand to face economic instability due to the recession of global economy.
+Despite this unfavorable situation, the company encountered with unfavorable business environment which caused the impact on business operations, included intense competition in the market, political issues, that will be directly affected to construction industrial.
 Project budgetary have been revised with several reasons such as increasing of labor wedge, material price, additional scope of work, upgrading of material quality and an adjustment of contract valve due to delay in project handover which are the factor of turnover under the project estimation, besides an intense competition from unrecoverable of domestic economy.